SISettlement Insight

 How Medical Malpractice Settlements Are Calculated

-Medical malpractice settlements are among the largest in personal injury law, with an average payout of $329,565 according to the National Practitioner Data Bank (NPDB).
+Medical malpractice settlements are among the largest in personal injury law.
+The average payout is $329,565 according to the National Practitioner Data Bank (NPDB).
 These cases require proving that a healthcare provider deviated from the accepted standard of care and that this deviation directly caused your injury.

-The multiplier method still applies, but medical malpractice cases typically use higher multipliers (3-10x) because: (1) medical injuries are often severe and long-lasting, (2) the breach of trust by a healthcare provider is a strong factor in pain and suffering, and (3) future medical costs for corrective treatment can be enormous.
+The multiplier method still applies, but malpractice cases typically use higher multipliers (3-10x).
+Medical injuries are often severe and long-lasting.
+The breach of trust by a healthcare provider strengthens pain and suffering claims.
+Future medical costs for corrective treatment can also be enormous.

-An important consideration is that many states cap non-economic damages (pain and suffering) in medical malpractice cases.
-California's MICRA law caps non-economic damages at $350,000-$750,000 (depending on case type), while Texas Civil Practice & Remedies Code §74.301 caps at $250,000.
+An important consideration: many states cap non-economic damages in medical malpractice cases.
+California's MICRA law caps at $350,000 to $750,000 depending on case type.
+Texas (§74.301) caps at $250,000.
 Our calculator shows uncapped estimates — check your state's specific caps.

 Average Settlement Amounts by Injury